 For skiers, protecting the planet (and the powder!) is the only way to make the sport sustainable.
 What does sustainable skiing look like though?
 And which are the best sustainable ski brands to help you prevent the environment from going… downhill?

 Most ski equipment is made with petrochemicals and extracted materials that have a significant environmental impact at source, through manufacture, and at end of life.
 From plastics to perfluorchemicals in ski wax, your ski gear may well be damaging the health of the slopes you so love.

 And, of course, there’s the environmental toll of actually getting to a ski resort and indulging yourself once there.
 Is there a better way to ski sustainably?
 Yes!
 For one, you can take fewer, longer trips and pack more skiing into one vacation!
 After my recommendations for sustainable ski brands, I offer a few quick links to eco-friendly ski wax and other accessories.
 First though, the best sustainable skis.
-You can read about our unique research process here.

-The Best Sustainable Ski Brands – in depth reviews
+Best Sustainable Ski Brands – In-Depth Reviews

 Salomon has been in the ski business since 1947 and is a French company that is now part of Amer Sports.
 When companies get snapped up by umbrella corporations, social and environmental ethics can easily fall by the wayside, but in the case of Salomon the reverse may be the case, with the smaller company helping the larger to forge ahead with a range of sustainability initiatives, as detailed in this sustainability report.